johanjanssen/About-me/Talks.md

 # 2021

+## November 19th JCConf (online)
+- Why and How to Upgrade to Java 17

+## November 17th Xebia (online)
+- Podcast: A career in coding

 ## October 21-22th Voxxed Days Romania (online)
 - How and Why to Upgrade to Java 17

+## October 13th Coffee Club with Dalia and Trisha (online)
+- Migrating to Java 17

 ## October 7th JCON (online)
 - How and Why to Upgrade to Java 17

 ## September 20th Utrecht JUG
 - Why and How to Upgrade to Java 16 or 17

 ## September 14th Rockstars (hybrid)
 - Why and How to Upgrade to Java 16 or 17

 ## September 8th Computer futures Antwerp 18u30 (online)
 - Why and How to Upgrade to Java 16 or 17

 ## June 29th Pancompany (online)
 - Why and How to Upgrade to Java 16 or 17

 ## June 22th Codemotion DevCast (online)
 - How and Why to Upgrade to Java 16 or 17